federgraph/trimm-420-data-format-delphi/Implementation.md

 - T7 is the default in Trimm 420 app.
 - T7 would be a little different in Trimm 470 app.
 - RggData is is temporary object.
+- The main model object of the app is hiding in RggMain.Rigg.

 The data structure the real application (RG38) uses is part of class TRigg and is omitted from this test project.